Deepdub uses AI to localize voice dubbing for foreign language films

 “We use neural networks to split and isolate the voice and replace it in the original track,” he said.
 “We are trying to match the lip-sync or the lip movement.
 The overall match can be achieved to a good level.”

 Former Fox Television Studios president Emiliano Calemzuk serves on Deepdub’s advisory board.
-The company was founded in 2019 by CEO Ofir Krakowski and Oz Krakowski.
-It has raised a seed round and has about 10 employees.
+The company was founded in 2019 by CEO Ofir Krakowski and Nir Krakowski.
+Oz Krakowski joined after it was started.
+All three are brothers.
+The company has raised a seed round and has about 10 employees.

 “We have seen tremendous progress in the past year,” Oz Krakowski said.
 “We are focused on entertainment now, but we are planning to expand into gaming and ads.
 These are big opportunities.”